-Category Code Engineering Physics L-T-P Credits Marks UCR PH1001 3-0-0 3 100 Objectives The objective of this course is to study various laws of physics and understand different phenomena using these principles.
-This knowledge is necessary for engineering students to understand the working of instruments and technologies and also useful to prepare various engineering projects.
+Objectives The objective of this course is to study various laws of physics and understand different phenomena using these principles which are necessary to understand the working of instruments & technologies, and solving various engineering problems.
 Pre-Requisites Basic knowledge on waves, electrostatics, magnetism and mathematics is required.
 Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.